CauSeygn/Cachy-linux-tweaks/categories/post-install tweaks/10. electron and chromium/instructions.md

+# Note:
-# Note: chromium now launches in native wayland, electron still doesn't
+chromium now launches in native wayland, electron still doesn't

+# Preface
-# These things often run in XWayland and thus poorly (on wayland), to override that, launch the program as (in this case let's use freetube, an electron app):
+These things often run in XWayland and thus poorly (on Wayland), to override that, launch the program as (in this case let's use freetube, an electron app):

 ```sh
 freetube --ozone-platform-hint=wayland --ozone-platform=wayland